Shifnal

-Early medieval time

-The town, also once known as "Idsall" (relating to potential Roman links), most probably began as an Anglian settlement, established by the end of the 7th century.
+Etymology

 Shifnal is thought to be the place named "Scuffanhalch" in a 9th-century charter, as a possession of the monastery at Medeshamstede (later Peterborough Abbey).
 Though this seems a dubious claim, and the ancient charter is in fact a 12th-century forgery, the full picture is more complex.
 Sir Frank Stenton considered that "Scuffanhalch", along with "Costesford" (Cosford) and "Stretford", formed part of a list of places which had once been connected with Medeshamstede; and the charter purports to have been issued by King Æthelred of Mercia, during much of whose reign the bishop of Mercia was Sexwulf (or "Saxwulf"), founder and first abbot of Medeshamstede.

 The first part of the name "Shifnal" is reckoned to be a personal name, "Scuffa", while the second part, from "halh", means a valley, thus describing the town's topography.

 Unusually, the name of the town has alternated through the centuries between Idsall and Shifnal.
-Idsall is mentioned in a 9th-century charter as "Iddeshale", meaning "Idi's nook" or corner.
+Idsall (said to be relating to potential Roman links) is mentioned in a 9th-century charter as "Iddeshale", meaning "Idi's nook" or corner.
 A nook is said to be an area of land of approximately 20 acre.
 It is often conjectured that the two names of Idsall and Shifnal were names of settlements on the east and west sides respectively of Wesley Brook, a brook which runs through the town, and is a tributary of the River Worfe.
 In the 19th century, J. C. Anderson, in his Shropshire its Early History and Antiquities, wrote that Idsall means "Hall of Ide", and that Shifnal is "Hall of Sceafa".

 A Key to English Place-names has an entry for Shifnal that reads '*Scuffa's nook of land'.
 It was also known as Iddeshale, '*Idi's nook of land'.